 Gerson Lehrman Group, Pioneer Hi Bred International Inc, and ICF International also scrape the bottom of the pay scale, with median earnings hovering around $63K, $71K, and $72K.

 Popular Skills for Senior Research Associate

-Senior Research Associates report using a deep pool of skills on the job.
-Most notably, facility with Financial Analysis, Biotechnology, and Molecular Biology are correlated to pay that is significantly above average, leading to increases of 55 percent, 5 percent, and 4 percent, respectively.
+Senior Research Associates seem to require a rather large skill set.
+Most notably, facility with Financial Analysis, Biotechnology, and Molecular Biology are correlated to pay that is significantly above average, leading to increases of 56 percent, 6 percent, and 5 percent, respectively.
 Skills that pay less than market rate include SPSS, Market Research, and Client Interaction.
-Most people who know Data Analysis also know Technical Writing.
+Most people familiar with Data Analysis also know Technical Writing.